How I Prepare Pictures for the Web With Photoshop

 1. Read the picture in.
 The way you do this depends on your source.
 Get your image into RGB mode.

-The picture after levels, straightening, and cropping.
+The picture after straightening, cropping, and curves.

 5. Other editing.
 If you want to remove an unwanted wire, blemish, or background from your picture, using the many tools Photoshop provides, do this now.
 The Clone tool is especially useful here.